LASIK & Laser Eye Surgery:

 - Have questions about dry eye?
 Submit them to our dry eye expert or find answers to previously submitted questions

 What You Should Know About LASIK:

 - How LASIK Works: What happens before, during and after surgery.

-- How To Choose a Surgeon with tough questions to ask the doctor.
+- How To Choose a Surgeon What credentials to look for.

 - LASIK Criteria for Success: How to know if LASIK or PRK is for you.